VISENDI56/docs/repository-files/README.md

 # iLuminara-Core Repository Files

-This directory contains all the files that need to be copied to your iLuminara-Core repository to implement the **Sovereign Health Fortress**.
+This directory contains all the files that should be copied to your **iLuminara-Core** repository to implement the complete Sovereign Health Fortress security stack.

 ## 📁 Directory Structure